Hardik-G/Dont-OverFit/README.md

 <h2> Experimentation: </h2>

+<h3> Making sure the data is not sequential <h3>

+We know that each target depends on the 300 features corresponding to it, but since we are completely oblivious to origin of data, there is a possibility that the data may be sequential.
+That is, a row's output can depend on previous output.
+The result of this will change the way we look at data henceforth.
+For this purpose, we plot acf and pacf for target variable.

+The code and plot is available in the file Exploratory Data Analysis/Check_sequential.
+The results state unequivocally that rows do not have autocorrelation, thus we can treat each row as independent of the other

 <h3> Selecting a Classification Model: </h3>

 Let us try out a few Classification Models without any Dimensionality Reduction and select the best one for future experimentation.